Final Crisis: Rogues' Revenge: Plot

-After escaping from Cygnus 4019 during the events of Salvation Run, Captain Cold, Mirror Master, Weather Wizard and Heat Wave return to their hideout in Keystone, only to find the place has been invaded by a gang of youngsters led by the Trickster.
-After driving the squatters out, Captain Cold declares that after their violation of the number one rule ("Never kill a speedster"), the Rogues are finished and disbanded.
+After escaping from Cygnus 4019 during the events of Salvation Run, Captain Cold, Mirror Master, Weather Wizard and Heat Wave return to Keystone City, only to find that it has been invaded by a gang led by the Trickster (Axel Walker).
+After driving the gang out, Cold declares that the Rogues will disband, having broken their rule against killing by killing Bart Allen.
+Meanwhile, as Jared Morillo and Ashley Zolomon investigate Bart's murder, they are attacked by the Pied Piper.
+Piper steals the will of the first Trickster, James Jesse, which contains information on the Rogues.

-Meanwhile, in the Keystone Police District, detectives Chyre, Jared Morillo, and Ashley Zolomon are investigating Bart Allen's murder.
-As they discuss the Rogues, they are attacked by the Pied Piper, who steals the last will and testament of James Jesse.
-He is later seen in the ruined Rathaway mansion, studying the will, which consigns information on the Rogues, written in invisible ink.